- Revisions in progress -

 – because they really didn't know where it is!

-This scenario makes the legend of Sant Pere de Rodes almost believable.
+This version makes the legend of Sant Pere de Rodes almost believable.
 It would explain why the search lasted for centuries and why funds were available to build such a large monastery.
-It could even involve Pietro I Orseolo (928–987), a powerful doge of Venice who may have come to the region to become a monk and search for treasure!
-Robert de Boron's estoire would become credible about three successive parties travelling to the farthest West.
+Robert de Boron's estoire about three successive parties travelling to the farthest West would be credible.
 The first group of Alan warriors could have hidden the treasure, and not in Avalon, which is in the North, but in the valleys of Avaron, Catalonia.
 We must go per-ce-val to find it, which may be why Chrétien calls Perceval a Valois and Wolfram uses Waleise – because he went through a certain "valley" to reach his destination and destiny!
-This has confused many scholars who failed to consider the wordplay Val Avaron/Val Aran because Val d'Aran means "valley of valleys" and leads through the valleys with the fiery grails to the valley of Llancà.
+This has confused many scholars who failed to consider the wordplay Val Avaron/Val Aran because Val d'Aran means "valley of valleys" and leads through the valleys with the fiery grails in Ribagorza to the valley of Llancà.
 The second group is all about the Vatican and Petrus, but the seekers gave up the search when they realized that spiritual ideals are more valuable than material objects, which would identify Robert's third group.
 This means that the treasure was hidden at Mount Verdera and would explain why Robert suggests that the riddle of Petrus could reveal "what became of him, where he would be found again, and that he can only be rediscovered with great hardship!"

 The choice is yours!